chicken stir fry served over rice in a black bowl with chop sticks

 Sauté

-Warm up a large skillet on medium high heat and then cover the bottom with some of the sesame oil.
-Add the red pepper and celery first.
-They will take the longest to cook.
-But you have a lot of ingredients to go, so don’t cook them until they are tender, just cook until they are not crisp anymore.
+You have a lot of ingredients to go, so don’t cook them until they are tender, just cook until they are not crisp anymore.
 It should take about 6 minutes.
-Then add the scallions and garlic for a couple of minutes more until they are getting tender.

-celery and red pepper sautéing in skillet
+celery and green peppers cooking in the skillet

-scallions and garlic added to the celery and red pepper in skillet
+adding scallions and garlic to the skillet for chicken stir fry

 Add the chopped garlic and scallions to cook for 1 or two minutes.